 Ad Astra ring.

-Ad Astra, literally, in Latin "to the stars'.
+Ad Astra, literally, in Latin "to the stars".
 Written by Virgil in the Aenid, book IX, line 641, as spoken by Apollo, sic itur ad astra ("thus you shall go to the stars").

 Most meteorites derive from small astronomical objects called meteoroids, but they are also sometimes produced by impacts of asteroids.
 When it enters the atmosphere, impact pressure causes the body to heat up and emit light, thus forming a fireball, also known as a meteor or shooting/falling star.